oVirt/ovirt-site/source/feature/aaa.html.md

 ### Detailed Description

-Currently the authentication and authorization mechanisms in engine are: a. based on DB configuration (entries at vdc_options table). b.
+Currently the authentication and authorization mechanisms in engine are:

+*   a. based on DB configuration (entries at vdc_options table).
+*   b.
 We have only internal mechanism based on single user defined in db, and a Kerberos/Ldap mechanaism.
+*   c.
+Tighltly coupled in BLL code

 In order to change that we suggest to provide a mechanism that is based on the following: